-Commands in the Command menu are used to send control and security commands to the customer's system.
+Commands in the Command menu are used to send control and security commands to your system.

 Once a command from this menu has been selected, the dialog box associated with the command must be closed before another command can be selected.
 Press Esc or click on the close box to close the dialog box.